 A sweet blend of honey and chocolate done on any hair type and length looks perfect on warm complexions.
 Place those light honey highlights at the bottom and add in some pretty huge waves to give depth and volume to your hair.

 These trendy and sassy highlights can absolutely do a lot for anyone’s hair of any length and type.
-When done in a subtle ombre, they can add the dimension and texture that you’re wanting.
+When done in a subtle warm blonde ombre, they can add the dimension and texture that you’re wanting.

-Dusty Rose Gold Highlights
+Dusty Rose Gold Highlighted Hair

 Undeniably one of the most sought-after looks this season is this hair idea with dusty rose-colored highlights.
 This highlighted hair works perfectly on fair tones and light brown eyes.
 Wear this hair color with jaw-length beach waves and end up feeling light and flirty and ready to turn heads wherever you go!